predictiveauditing/ConformancePandas/README.md

 # Audit Conformance Labeler for Process Predictions
-This python package is a fork from bptlab/bpic implementing conformance checking and data labeling in pandas for predictive process mining.
+This repository is a fork from bptlab/bpic implementing conformance checking and data labeling in pandas for predictive process mining.

 # Examples